 Much of the information we hold will have been provided by you (most notably your application letter, application form and/or CV).
 However:

-- some information may come external sources, such as individuals that you consent to us contacting for a reference or agencies providing background screening.
+some information may come from external sources, such as individuals that you consent to us contacting for a reference or agencies providing background screening.

 How we protect personal information